|

 - Run CMD as ex command line right before the first page is loaded.

-If the flag is used more than one time, the ordering is preserved when
+If the flag is used more than one time, the commands are called in order

-CMD are executed.
-You could also pass several ex commands in one
+they are given.
+You could also pass several ex commands in one CMD,

-- Use custom configuration given as CONFIG-FILE.
-This will also be
+- Use custom configuration given as FILE.
+This will also be applied

 - -p, --profile PROFILE-NAME